SolaceSamples/solace-samples-semp/docs/_tutorials/curl.md

 ## Removing an object using DELETE

 The HTTP DELETE method is used to remove an object.
 No content is required.
 All the details are provided in the URI.
-The following curl will delete the `tutorialUser` client username object.
+The following curl will delete the `tutorialUser` Client Username object.

     curl -X DELETE  -u user:password solacevmr:8080/SEMP/v2/config/msgVpns/default/clientUsernames/tutorialUser